 —Angelos Barmpoutis, Associate Professor of Digital Arts and Sciences, Digital Worlds Institute

-Read the proposed text of the Author Rights Policy to be reviewed and acted upon by the Faculty Senate.
+Read the text of the Author Rights Policy, reviewed and approved by the Faculty Senate in January 2022.

 A printable summary of the policy